 Paul Krugman does not have the true theory.
 As he summarized on his blog “most of what I and many others do is sorta-kinda neoclassical because it takes the maximization-and-equilibrium world as a starting point ...”.

-This starting point is provable false.* Because of this Krugman’s arguments and proposals have no sound theoretical foundation (2014).
+This starting point is provably false.#1 Because of this, Krugman’s arguments and proposals have no sound scientific foundations (2014).

 It is high time for the separation of science and politics in economics.
 The task of theoretical economics is to figure out how the economy works.
 Economists owe society the true theory.
 Political economists can no longer be allowed to speak in the name of science.